 What is an electronic benefits card (or EBT card)?

 Once you're approved to receive SNAP benefits, the government will issue your funds via an electronic benefits card (or EBT card).
-An EBT card looks and works like a prepaid debit card, and can be used as your payment method to buy foods that are SNAP-eligible.
+An EBT card looks and works like a prepaid debit card.
+It can be used at stores as your payment method to buy foods that are SNAP-eligible.

 Each month, your benefit amount is deposited onto your EBT card.
 Since your EBT card is the only way to get your SNAP benefits, we recommend keeping it in a safe place.